 You can download the BCU’s policy regarding children and vulnerable groups from the British Canoeing site.

-You can download the whistle-blowing policy here.
-Please note, if you have a concern about child protection at Royal Canoe Club, you can speak to one of the club’s two child welfare officers (CWOs) in strict confidence.
+Please visit the British Canoeing website for the whistle-blowing policy Please note, if you have a concern about child protection at Royal Canoe Club, you can speak to one of the club’s two child welfare officers (CWOs) in strict confidence.

 Our child welfare officers are: